Counting and Algorithmic Generalization with Transformers: Experiments

 Experiments \emph{Std-Transformer-Count}, \emph{No-LayerNorm-Count}, \emph{LayerNorm-SA-Count} and \emph{LayerNorm-FF-Count} are trained over 300k epochs at a learning rate of 0.0002 and with a batch size of 50.

-For experiments \emph{No-LayerNorm-Count}, \emph{LayerNorm-SA-Count} and \emph{LayerNorm-FF-Count} the FF network component is merely a single linear layer, because this was found to give better generalization results than the default 2-layer ReLU network (see Appendix E for comparison and additional details).
+For experiments \emph{No-LayerNorm-Count}, \emph{LayerNorm-SA-Count} and \emph{LayerNorm-FF-Count} the FF network component is merely a single linear layer, because this was found to give better generalization results than the default 2-layer ReLU network.

 In all experiments, we train the models on randomly generated grids of dimension 1x1 to 6x6 inclusively.
 We evaluate them on grids of 6x6 (in-distribution) and larger out-of-distribution grids.
-See Appendix F for details on hyperparameters.

 In models \emph{Std-Transformer-Count}, \emph{LayerNorm-Identity} and \emph{No-LayerNorm-Identity}, the FF network has 2 hidden layers of dimensionality 2048 each.
 The activation function used is a rectified linear unit.
 This is the default architecture of the FF module on the standard Transformer encoder.

+The accuracy metric used to evaluate model performance rounds up the output matrix to the nearest integers, and checks if all of the rounded up values are exactly the same as the ground truth.

 \paragraph{Std-Transformer-Count} In Table \ref{tab:counting}, we see that the accuracy stays around 28\% regardless of the grid size.
 This suggests that the standard Transformer encoder architecture with 1 layer is intrinsically incapable of learning counting.